kaykay-dv/pocketsearch/docs/schemas.md

 1
 ```

-Using this **id** field of a document, you can run updates on a given document:
+Using the **id** of a document, you can run updates on a given document:

 ```Python
 pocket_search.update(rowid=1, f1=48)